Tariffs: Definition, Types & Example

 Informal – Imports Under $2,500

-Again, for informal imports, there is no tariff that is due.
-At the same time, the goods still have to be registered with Customs.
-This is because some goods such as food, drink, and drugs are exempt and must be checked regardless of value.
-In addition, there is no Customs Bond that is required for informal imports.
+For informal imports in the US, there is no tariff to be paid.
+However, the goods still need to be registered with Customs due to regulatory requirements for certain products such as food, drink, and drugs.
+These exempt products must be inspected regardless of their value.
+Additionally, no Customs Bond is required for informal imports.

 Formal – Imports Over $2,500